When to Hire No-Fault Lawyers in Michigan

 - Vehicle modifications (to accommodate accident-related physical limitations)

-In the case of wrongful death, this coverage can also provide aid for funeral expenses.
+In the case of wrongful death, this coverage can also provide aid for burial and funeral expenses.

-However, changes to the law that took effect on July 1, 2021, give Michigan drivers a choice in the extent of their PIP coverage, letting them choose between six options.
-The reason for this change to the law is that next to the generous PIP benefits, the frequency of lawsuits and health care costs continued to rise, causing auto insurance costs to increase as well.
+Next to the generous PIP benefits, the frequency of auto accident lawsuits and health care costs continued to rise, causing auto insurance costs to increase as well.

-This meant that Michigan, as a no-fault state, became the 2nd most expensive state in the United States for auto insurance by 2017, according to the Insurance Information Institute (III), and the most expensive state in the U.S. by 2021, with an average of $4,003 per full auto insurance coverage – over three times the national average.
-This has also led to one in five, or 20%, of Michigan drivers choosing to be uninsured because of the unsustainably high auto insurance rates.
+As a no-fault state, Michigan was the 2nd most expensive state in the United States for auto insurance in 2018, with an average of $1,469.73 per full auto insurance coverage.
+That’s over three times the national average.

-The new no-fault auto insurance reform, already signed into law by Michigan Governor Gretchen Whitmer in May 2019, amounts to the greatest change in auto insurance law and the no-fault system in Michigan’s history.
+The no-fault auto insurance reform, signed into law in May 2019, is the most significant change to auto insurance law in Michigan’s history.

-With the six new PIP benefits to choose from and new coverage options for policies issued or renewed, insurance rates are set to be lower.
-However, those currently receiving specific benefits under the old PIP system, such as in-home attendant care following serious motor vehicle accidents, may have their care negatively affected.
+With the six PIP benefits to choose from and new coverage options for policies issued or renewed, insurance rates are set to be lower.
+The six options are:

 - Option 4: Up to $250,000 in coverage with some or all vehicle users excluded from PIP medical coverage.
-People may qualify for this option if they have qualified health insurance that doesn’t exclude auto injuries and have deductibles under $6,000.
+People may qualify for this option if they have qualified health insurance coverage that doesn’t exclude auto injuries and have deductibles under $6,000

 The state minimum is also increased for bodily injury, uninsured motorists, and underinsured motorists.

-Under Michigan’s new no-fault laws, Medicare coverage will pay after the limit of PIP coverage is surpassed.
-What it takes to surpass the PIP coverage depends on what level Michigan residents select when purchasing their insurance.
-This means that while the PIP medical coverage is still the primary payer in an auto accident up to the fault coverage limit, Medicare coverage pays after this limit is surpassed, leading to complications in recovering damages.
+While PIP medical coverage is still the primary payer in an auto accident up to the fault coverage limit, Medicare coverage pays after you surpass this limit, leading to complications in recovering damages.
 A person with Medicare parts A, B, and C (Medicare Advantage) can choose to opt out of PIP coverage, in which case Medicare pays for everything.

 According to the no-fault statute, in the event of an accident involving vehicles provided by an employer, the employer’s insurer must provide no-fault benefits.